cakephp/docs/en/development/routing.rst

 ===============

-Reverse routing is a feature in CakePHP that is used to allow you to easily change your url structure without having to modify all your code.
+Reverse routing is a feature in CakePHP that is used to allow you to easily change your URL structure without having to modify all your code.
 By using :term:`routing arrays <routing array>` to define your URLs, you can later configure routes and the generated URLs will automatically update.